keirthana/anbox-cloud-docs/howto/install-appliance/azure.md

   In addition, make sure you have the following prerequisites:

   * An Ubuntu SSO account.
 If you don't have one yet, create it [here](https://login.ubuntu.com).
   * Your Ubuntu Pro token for an Ubuntu Pro subscription.
 If you don't have one yet, [speak to your Canonical representative](https://anbox-cloud.io/contact-us).
-If you already have a valid Ubuntu Pro token, log in to https://ubuntu.com/pro to retrieve it.
+If you already have a valid Ubuntu Pro token, log in to [Ubuntu Pro](https://ubuntu.com/pro) to retrieve it.
     ```{caution}
     The *Ubuntu Pro (Infra-only)* token does **NOT** work and will result in a failed deployment.
 You need an *Ubuntu Pro* subscription.
     ```